Therapeutic Yoga For Knee Pain Relief

 - Increased Activity - excessive physical activity creates stress and pressure on the knees, and this daily wear and tear of the kneecap cause pain in the knees.

-- Falls - Fall on ground level or from a height causes injuries to the knee which results in knee pain.
+- Falls - Falling on ground level or from a height causes injuries to the knee which results in knee pain.

-- Injuries - Injuries from sports, accident or any routine activity.
+- Injuries - Injuries from sports, accidents,s or any routine activity.

 - Iliotibial band syndrome